gomezc08/CS370-Project-Saturn/README.md

 - [x] tests!!!!
 - [x] comments (new and update big block comment under class name)
 - [ ] update documetation.md with new functions
+- [ ] gui backend object
+- [ ] convert to mp3
+- [ ] saving and playing in the edit frame
+- [ ] testing clustering with larger sound files.

 **DONE:**